-We note that a common theme of recent law changes affecting interest deductions is the New Zealand Government's focus on reducing the use of loans from equity investors.
-We wish to make Treasury aware that where we have considered proposals to reduce loans from equity investors in response to the law changes, a number of New Zealand tax provisions (e.g. general anti avoidance rule) have had the potential to result in very significant New Zealand tax consequences when such loans are repaid.
-This is in addition to tax consequences in the foreign investor's home jurisdiction (i.e. realisation for tax purposes of foreign exchange gains due to appreciation of the NZ dollar).
+A common theme of recent law changes affecting interest deductions is the New Zealand Government focus on reducing the use of loans from equity investors.
+We wish to make you aware that where we have considered proposals to reduce our level of loans from equity investors in response to the law changes, a number of New Zealand tax provisions (e.g. general anti avoidance rule) have the potential to result in very significant New Zealand tax consequences when such loans are repaid.
+This is in addition to tax consequences in the foreign investors home jurisdiction (i.e. foreign exchange gains due to appreciation of the NZ dollar).

-For these reasons, should our earlier comments on the appropriateness of the proposed amendments be put aside, we request that consideration be given to grandfathering existing arrangements given regulated infrastructure investments are large investments made with long term investment horizons based on the policy settings at the investment time, or at the least, providing relief where loans from equity investors are repaid.
+For these reasons, should our earlier comments on the appropriateness of the proposed amendments be put aside, we request that consideration be given to grandfathering existing arrangements, or at the least, providing relief where loans from equity investors are repaid.